drtimcollins/RP2040-DMA/README.md

 **Ex03_DMAUsingChainTo.py** - Same PIO as Ex02 but uses two DMA controllers with separate buffers configured using the chain_to field to work in 'ping-pong' mode.
 Each DMA controller automatically triggers the other at the end of its buffer to enable continuous transmission.

 **Ex04_DMAtoPIOtoI2S.py** - Uses the ping-pong configuration from Ex03 to stream a 1 kHz sine wave test tone audio to a PIO I2S output.

+**Ex05_ADCandI2S.py** - Uses an MCP3202 ADC to input an audio stream and outputs as an I2S stream.
+Viper-compliant signal processing code can be added to the processBuffer() function.

+**Ex05a_ADCandI2S.py** - Same as Ex05_ADCandI2S.py but the I2S format is a non-standard variant in terms of the alignment of the LR clock.